 Psychoeducational testing and psychological assessment may be done.

-Every person with DRD requires a different strategy.
-An individual education plan should be created for each child with the condition.
+A different approach is needed for each person with DRD.
+An individual education plan should be considered for each child with the condition.

 The following may be recommended: